Housing, Heritage and Regeneration

 We are working in partnership across the region to support delivery through:

-- Development of the Leeds City Region strategic sites pipeline, which brings together the priority sites from across the region which require public sector intervention to leverage private investment and identifies barriers to delivery
+- Development of the West Yorkshire Strategic Housing Pipeline, which brings together the priority sites from across the region which require public sector intervention to address delivery barriers and leverage private investment

 - Delivery of the One Public Estate programme, to better maximise use of public sector assets across the region

-- Working with Historic England and Homes England to repurpose historic buildings, as well as providing grant support e.g. for Rutland Mill, Wakefield
+Working with Historic England and Homes England to repurpose historic buildings e.g. for Rutland Mill, Wakefield

 Examples of investment projects